 (2) a wrap deed of trust securing payment of the wrap note;

-The interest rate on the wrap note is often higher than that on the wrapped note, since seller financing usually carries a rate that is slightly higher than market.
-The wrap note is usually amortized over 15 or 30 years.
-In the past, wrap notes often ballooned in 3 to 7 years (i.e., the buyer had that 3 to 7 year period in which to refinance and pay off the wrap note); however, the Dodd-Frank law now prohibits such balloons in owner-financed transactions.
+The interest rate on the wrap note is often higher than that on the wrapped note since seller financing usually carries a rate slightly higher than market.
+The wrap note is often amortized over 15 or 30 years.
+In the past, most wrap notes were ballooned in 3 to 7 years, giving the investor a reasonably short time horizon for realizing a profit; however, Dodd-Frank now requires that the seller affirmatively determine that the buyer has the ability to repay before a balloon may be used.

 Other Forms of Seller Financing

-Residential lease-options exceeding 6 months (formerly the favorite of investors) and contracts for deed were both restricted by changes to the Texas Property Code made in 2005.
-Because these Code changes impose severe penalties on sellers if strict, burdensome rules are not followed, liability-averse sellers have moved away from lease-options and contracts for deed.
-Thus only a few types of residential owner financing remain practicable:
+Residential lease-options exceeding six months and contracts for deed were both restricted by changes to the Texas Property Code made in 2005.
+Because the Code now imposes severe penalties on sellers if strict, burdensome rules are not followed, investors have moved away from lease-options and contracts for deed.
+Only a few types of residential owner financing remain practicable:

-(3) the land trust, which involves deeding the property into a trust as a "parking place" until a credit-impaired buyer can obtain financing.
+land trusts, which involve temporarily deeding the property into a trust until a credit-impaired buyer can obtain financing.

 How is a wrap different from a contract for deed?

 A wraparound is an “executed” (complete) transaction as opposed to an “executory” (incomplete or unfinished) transaction.
-The buyer gets a deed (title) to the property at closing – not at some future time.
-His indebtedness to the seller is evidenced by the wraparound note and is secured by the wraparound deed of trust.
-Therefore, the executory contract rules contained in Texas Property Code Sec.
+The buyer gets a deed to the property at closing, not at some future time.
+Therefore, the executory contract rules contained in Prop.
+Code Sec.
 5.061 et seq. do not apply.
 In the event of default by the buyer, the seller must foreclose in order to get the property back.
-This is usually not an undue hardship since Texas has one of the fastest non-judicial foreclosure statutes in the country (41 day minimum).
+This is usually not an undue hardship since Texas has one of the fastest non-judicial foreclosure statutes in the country.

 What about doing a wrap but delaying delivery of the deed to the buyer?

 Some wraparound arrangements provide that the deed to the buyer will be held “in escrow” (often by a lawyer) as “security” for a period of time – for example until the buyer pays in the full down payment.
-The wrap paperwork usually states that the buyer is only leasing until the deed is delivered out of escrow.
-This is a bad idea.
+The wrap paperwork then states that the buyer is only leasing until the deed is delivered out of escrow.
+This is generally a bad idea.
 A material item of the transaction – the most material item, in fact, the warranty deed – is undelivered.
-Since the deal is unfinished, it qualifies as an executory contract and is therefore subject to the requirements and severe penalties of Prop.
+Since the deal is unfinished, it qualifies as an executory contract and is subject to the requirements and penalties of Prop.
 Code Sec.
 5.061 et seq.
-Incidentally, this statute has a nasty "tie in" provision that makes violations of Sec.
+Note that this statute has a nasty tie-in provision that makes violations of Sec.
 5.061 also violations of the Deceptive Trade Practices – Consumer Protection Act (DTPA).

 The practice outlined in the preceding paragraph is different from the “security deed” technique.
-A security deed is a deed back from the buyer to the seller that is intended to be filed by the seller only if the buyer defaults – i.e., in lieu of going through the foreclosure process.
-This firm will supply a security deed as part of the wrap doc package but makes no guarantees that a court will approve of this avoidance of foreclosure procedures if the security deed is challenged by the buyer.
+A security deed is a deed back from the buyer to the seller that is intended to be filed by the seller only if the buyer defaults – i.e., in lieu of going through foreclosure.
+This can legally be done but it is risky since it is possible that a future court may disapprove of this avoidance of foreclosure procedures.

 Remember, real estate investors are not the most beloved of persons in a courtroom.
-The common perception is that investors are predators exploiting the unfortunate.
-Juries are often happy to award treble damages and attorney´s fees against investors, so caution is in order.
+The common perception is that investors are greedy predators exploiting the unfortunate.
+Juries are often happy to award treble damages and attorney’s fees against investors, so caution is in order.

 Isn’t a wrap the same thing as an assumption?

 No. In an assumption, the buyer formally assumes the legal responsibility for paying the existing first-lien note.
-Sometimes this is done with the approval of the seller’s lender and by paying an assumption fee, and signing onto the debt; sometimes the promise to assume the existing debt is made directly (and only) to the seller by means of an assumption deed.
+Sometimes this is done with the approval of the seller’s lender, paying an assumption fee, and signing onto the debt; sometimes the promise to assume the existing debt is made directly (and only) to the seller by means of an assumption deed.
 Either way, it is expressly stated that the buyer is taking on the legal obligation of paying the first-lien note.
-This is not the case in a wrap transaction, which is a form of “subject to” transaction.
+This is not the case in a wrap, which is a kind of “subject to” transaction.
 The first-lien note remains the exclusive responsibility of the seller.

 In a wrap, therefore, the first-lien note and the deed of trust securing it remain undisturbed.
-A new wrap note secured by a new wrap deed of trust is created.
-In other words, there are two separate and independent sets of payment obligations – the seller remains obligated on the first-lien note (which is "wrapped") until it is paid and released; and the buyer becomes obligated to the seller on a new wrap note and deed of trust.
+A new note (the wrap note) secured by a new wrap deed of trust is created.
+In other words, there are two separate and independent sets of payment obligations: the seller remains obligated on the wrapped first-lien note until it is paid and released; and the buyer becomes obligated to the seller on a new wrap note and wrap deed of trust.
 These obligations coexist.

 How can I be sure a wrap is legitimate?

-Wrap transactions are legitimate – primarily because there is nothing that says they are not.
+Wrap transactions are legitimate, primarily because there is nothing that says they are not.
 There are numerous Texas cases in which wraparound transactions have been upheld.
-Even the State Bar of Texas, in its Real Estate Manual, publishes suggested forms for wrap documents, although this office does not recommend use of these forms because of their very elementary nature.
+Even the State Bar of Texas, in its Real Estate Forms Manual, publishes suggested forms for wrap documents, although they are elementary in nature.

-People occasionally worry that a wrap transaction will cause the first-lien lender to accelerate the existing note pursuant to the "due-on-sale" clause contained in the wrapped deed of trust.
-More on that below.
+People occasionally worry that a wrap transaction may cause the first-lien lender to accelerate the wrapped note pursuant to the due-on-sale clause contained in the wrapped deed of trust.
+It is possible but unlikely.

-There are new laws affecting all forms of owner-financed transactions.
-These laws are the Texas Secure and Fair Enforcement for Mortgage Licensing Act of 2009 (the S.A.F.E.
-Act or “T-S.A.F.E." as implemented in Texas) and the federal Mortgage Reform and Anti-Predatory Lending Act (the Dodd-Frank law).
-The S.A.F.E.
-Act and Dodd-Frank impose certain limits and conditions on owner finance, but such owner-financed transactions (including wraps) continue to be legal.
+Yes.
+Recent laws include the Texas Secure and Fair Enforcement for Mortgage Licensing Act of 2009 (the SAFE Act or “T-SAFE as implemented in Texas) and the federal Mortgage Reform and Anti-Predatory Lending Act (the Dodd-Frank law).
+Even though the SAFE Act and Dodd-Frank impose limits and conditions on owner finance, such transactions (including wraps) continue to be legal.

-The S.A.F.E.
-Act places a licensing requirement (a residential mortgage loan origination license or “RMLO”) on certain types of owner financing extended by persons who are regularly engaged in selling owner-financed residences.
-Since wraparounds are a form of owner finance, the S.A.F.E.
-Act applies; however, the seller is required to be licensed only if the property is not the seller´s homestead and/or the sale is not to a family member.
-So, if the subject property is an investment rental house being sold to a non-family member, then the seller is required to have an RMLO license from the Texas Department of Savings and Mortgage Lending (TDSML).
+The SAFE Act imposes a licensing requirement (a residential mortgage loan origination license or “RMLO”) on certain types of owner financing extended by persons who are regularly engaged in selling owner-financed residences.
+A seller is required to be licensed if the property is not the seller’s homestead and/or if the sale is not to a family member.
+So, if the property is a rental house being sold to a non-family member, then the seller is required to have an RMLO license from the Texas Department of Savings and Mortgage Lending (TDSML).
 Obtaining the license requires training, a background check, and an exam.
 Note that the licensing rule applies only to residential wraps.

 There is relief for sellers who are not in the business of regularly selling owner-financed residential properties.
-The Commissioner of the TDSML has ruled that the S.A.F.E.
-Act will not be applied to persons who make five or fewer owner-financed loans in a year, thus preserving the so-called “de minimus exemption” of Finance Code Sec.
+The Commissioner of the TDSML has ruled that the SAFE Act will not be applied to persons who make five or fewer owner-financed loans in a year, thus preserving the so-called “de minimis exemption” of Finance Code Sec.
 156.202(a)(3).

 The Mortgage Reform and Anti-Predatory Lending Act (aka the Dodd-Frank Law)

 Title XIV of the Dodd-Frank law pertains to residential loans and lending practices.
-Dodd-Frank overlaps the SAFE Act in its regulatory intent and effect.
-It requires that a seller/lender in a residential owner-financed transaction (such as a wrap) determine at the time credit is extended that the buyer/borrower has the ability to repay the loan.
-The seller is obligated to investigate the buyer´s credit history, current and expected income, financial obligations, debt-to-income ratio, employment status, and the like in order to make this determination.
-Dodd-Frank provides for a de minimus exception for persons doing not more than three owner-financed transactions per year (so long as the seller/lender is not in the building business) – but (1) the loan must be fully amortizing (no balloon) unless the sale is a one-time event within twelve months by a private, non-builder seller (which excludes most investors); the seller must determine that the buyer has the ability to repay the loan (and this must be supported by verifications and documentation), but with the same exception as with balloon notes; and the note must have a fixed rate or, if adjustable, must adjust only after five or more years and be subject to reasonable annual and lifetime limitations on interest rate increases.
+Dodd-Frank overlaps the SAFE Act in its regulatory effect and legislative intent.
+It requires that a seller/lender in a residential owner-financed transaction determine at the time credit is extended that the buyer/borrower has the ability to repay the loan (the ATR rule).
+The seller is generally obligated to investigate the buyer’s credit history, current and expected income, current obligations, debt-to-income ratio, employment status, and the like in order to make this determination.
+This law provides for a de minimis exception for persons doing not more than three owner-financed transactions per year (so long as the seller/lender is not in the building business) – but the loan must be fully amortizing (no balloon) unless the sale is a one-time event within twelve months by a private, non-builder seller (which excludes most investors); the seller must determine that the buyer has the ability to repay the loan (and this must be supported by verifications and documentation), but with the same exception as with balloon notes; and the note must have a fixed rate or, if adjustable, may adjust only after five or more years and be subject to reasonable annual and lifetime limitations on interest rate increases.
 See CFPB reg. sec.
 1026.36(a)(4).

-The intent of Dodd-Frank is essentially to put an end to the practice of making of loans to borrowers who cannot afford to pay them back.
+The intent of Dodd-Frank is essentially to put an end to the practice of making of loans to people who cannot afford to pay them back.
 Read our article on The Dodd-Frank Law in Texas for more details.